Working in Edit Mode

-To go to previous bookmark in the current session, press Ctrl+,.
+To go to the previous bookmark in the current session, select Tools > Bookmarks > Previous Bookmark or press Ctrl+,.

-To go to next bookmark in the current session, press Ctrl+..
+To go to the next bookmark in the current session, select Tools > Bookmarks > Previous Bookmark or press Ctrl+..

-You can move directly to the definition or the declaration of a symbol by holding the Ctrl key and clicking the symbol.
+You can move directly to the definition or the declaration of a symbol in the Edit mode by holding the Ctrl key and clicking the symbol.
 If you have multiple splits opened, you can open the link in the next split by holding Ctrl and Alt while clicking the symbol.

-To enable this moving function, select Tools > Options > Text Editor > Behavior > Enable mouse navigation.
+To enable this moving function, select Preferences > Text Editor > Behavior > Enable mouse navigation.

-You can also select the symbol and press F2, or right-click the symbol and select Follow Symbol Under Cursor to move to its definition or declaration.
-This feature is supported for namespaces, classes, functions, variables, include statements, and macros.
+You can select the symbol and press F2, or right-click the symbol and select Follow Symbol Under Cursor to move to its definition or declaration.
+To follow the symbol in the next split, select Follow Symbol Under Cursor in Next Split.
+Following symbols is supported for namespaces, classes, functions, variables, include statements, and macros.

-To switch between the definition and declaration of a function, place the cursor on either and press Shift+F2 or right-click and select Switch Between Function Declaration/Definition.
+To switch between the definition and declaration of a function, place the cursor on either and press Shift+F2 or right-click and select Switch Between Function Declaration/Definition or Open Function Declaration/Definition in Next Split.
 For example, this allows you to navigate from anywhere within a function body directly to the function declaration.